Corporate citizenship units and foundations

 Deutsche Bank Foundation

-Deutsche Bank Foundation focuses its support on educational, social and cultural projects.
-The main objective of the foundation is to encourage young people to realize and develop their full potential and to promote equality of opportunity for the disadvantaged.
-The foundation’s Alfred Herrhausen Fund supports initiatives aimed above all at improving the career prospects of disadvantaged young people.
+Deutsche Bank Foundation focuses its support on cultural, educational, and social projects.
+Within the global Born to Be program, the foundation enables young people to realize their full potential, and fosters equality of opportunity.
+The foundation’s Alfred Herrhausen Fund supports initiatives aimed at improving the career prospects of disadvantaged youths.
+In the event of natural disasters, funds are provided to support national and international relief initiatives.

 Endowment funds: 2014: € 140.4 m.